 Teeth Clenching & Grinding

-A common issue that affects up to 80% of the population at some point in their lives, the grinding of teeth and clenching of the jaw can cause tooth wear, breakages, pain, limited movement of the jaw joint (temporomandibular joint disorder), migraines and headaches.
+A common issue that affects up to 80% of the population, the grinding of teeth and clenching of the jaw can cause tooth wear, breakages, pain, limited movement of the jaw joint (temporomandibular joint disorder), migraines and headaches.
 Most common in adults over 25 years old, the cause is not fully understood, though symptoms often worsen during stressful periods.

 Effects of bruxism